 - Our TVP project urgently needs a piece of equipment that costs HK$5,500.
 So we purchased it in cash and got a proper receipt.
 How can we claim reimbursement from TVP?

-The applicant enterprise shall purchase, procure or lease the equipment, other goods or services for the project through non-cash methods such as credit card, cheque, bank transfer.
-The applicant enterprise may procure equipment, other goods or services for the project in cash to meet immediate needs, provided that the total value of any single transaction of the equipment, goods or services or all of the above in relation to or for the purposes of the project shall not exceed HK$5,000 each and the transaction shall be reasonably necessary for the discharge of the obligations and duties owed by the applicant enterprise under the funding agreement, and that two written quotations have been obtained.
-The applicant enterprise has to certify in writing all these requirements.
-Any single transaction with a total value exceeding HK$5,000 shall not be made in cash without the prior written approval of ITC.
+The applicant shall purchase, procure or lease the equipment, other goods or services for the project through non-cash methods such as credit card, cheque, bank transfer.
+The applicant may procure equipment, other goods or services for the project in cash to meet immediate needs, provided that the total value of any single transaction of the equipment, goods or services or all of the above for the purposes of or in relation to the project shall not exceed HK$5,000 each and the transaction shall be reasonably necessary for the discharge of the obligations and duties owed by the applicant under the funding agreement, and the procurement price is reasonable.
+The applicant has to certify in writing all these requirements.
+Any single transaction by the applicant of a total value exceeding HK$5,000 shall not be made in cash without the prior written approval of ITC.

-- Can technology consultants/service providers/suppliers provide loans to enterprises for carrying out TVP projects?
+- Can technology consultants/service providers/suppliers provide loans to entities for carrying out TVP projects?

-To avoid potential conflict of interest, technology consultants/ service providers/ suppliers may not provide loans to enterprises for carrying out TVP projects.
+To avoid potential conflict of interest, technology consultants/ service providers/ suppliers may not provide loans to entities for carrying out TVP projects.

 - Will TVP funding be provided to our company before we commence our TVP project?

-There will be no advance payment to the applicant enterprise under TVP.
-Funding on no more than two-thirds of the actual cost of a project (up to the ceiling approved by the Commissioner for Innovation and Technology (CIT)) will be provided to an applicant enterprise on a reimbursement basis.
-In this connection, within 2 months after completion of the TVP project, the applicant enterprise should submit the required documents electronically through the Technology Voucher Programme Funding Administrative System to ITC for reimbursement of the approved funding.
+For applications received before 1 December 2019, funding of no more than two-thirds of the actual cost of a project (up to the ceiling approved by the Commissioner for Innovation and Technology (CIT)) will be provided to an applicant on a reimbursement basis.
+In this connection, within 2 months after completion of the TVP project, the applicant should submit required documents electronically through the Technology Voucher Programme Funding Administrative System to ITC for reimbursement of the approved funding.

 - We have got some new equipment that our TVP project needs.
 Can these be counted as part of our contribution to the total project cost?

-Contribution by the applicant enterprise in kind will not be accepted as project cost.
+Contribution by the applicant in kind will not be accepted as project cost.